PACKAGE LEAFLET: INFORMATION FOR THE USER

 Use during pregnancy

-If you are pregnant or breastfeeding, or if you think you may be pregnant, consult your doctor or nurse before using this medication.
+If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor or nurse before using this medicine.

 Isoflurane should only be used during pregnancy when the benefit outweighs the potential risk.